vixshan/mochiGPT/README.md

 ## Custom Prompts
-By default, the bot behaves like a helpful software engineer.
+By default, **Mimo** behaves like a helpful software engineer.

-If you want the bot to behave differently, you can use a custom prompt.
+If you want **Mimo** to behave differently, you can use a custom prompt.

-This can be done in a new channel dedicated to the bot, or a new conversation thread, or in DMs.
+This can be done in a new channel dedicated to **Mimo**, or a new conversation thread, or in DMs.

-You can use the `/mochi-prompt` command, if you have the permissions, and you can set the custom prompt for the bot by filling the form.
+You can use the `/prompt` command, if you have the permissions, and you can set the custom prompt for **Mimo** by filling the form.

 This command can be used in:
 - channels (if you are a server admin)